dadamssg/c2-api-docs/README.md

 The files will automatically get incorporated into the mock server.

 ### Structure
-Route files must export a javascript object.
+Route files can either be a `.js` file that exports an object or a `.json` file.
 See this example route file.
 ```js
 // server/routes/companies/employees.js